beachweak/PyConverters/README.md

 # PyConverters
-Collection of Python image / video converters I made
+## Collection of Python based image & video converters I made

+Inside is a collection of conversion tools, which all do different things.
+All of these will require Python, however they install pip and all other needed libraries by themselves.

+Each tool should be extremely simple to use, only needing the link or directory of a video / image.